-[This column is limited to protesting some statements by my own country’s leadership that most overtly conflict with the values of inclusion and respect embraced by UConn and any worthy academic community.]
+[This column is limited to protesting statements and actions by my own country’s leadership that most overtly conflict with the values of inclusion, respect, and freedom of expression embraced by UConn and any worthy academic community.]

 Note of Nov.
 29, 2017: I condemn and protest in the strongest terms today’s outrageous dissemination by the U.S. President of videos aiming to incite hatred against Muslims.
 Such hate speech is not just dangerous, as history abundantly shows; it is fundamentally unjust.
 It is also antithetical to everything the UConn academic community stands for — hence my protest on this page.
 I await a clear repudiation of today’s action from the U.S. Administration.